kejarking312/e-commerce-website/README.md

 In terms of challenges, it initially took me a while to wrap my head around the relational structure of SQL databases and how the different tables work together.
 In particular, getting the CRUD functionality of adding items to the order items table and then to the orders table, this was definitely my biggest challenge.

-BUGS & KNOWN ERRORS
+## <a name='bugs'>BUGS & KNOWN ERRORS</a>

 The main bug is when adding items to Orders.
-It works on the back end and when testing in Postman, however there are issues when trying to display this on the Front-end.
+It works on the back end and when testing in Postman, however there are issues when trying to display this on the Frontend.
 You can only see two orders on the page and can only see one item per order (unless the same item is added more than once), then if there is less than one order in total the page won't load.

 There are also some styling issues, in particular, on the add an item page, depending on the zoom percentage of the page, the form encroaches on the footer.

 I also didn't have time to add the functionality for the favourites button, or a page which holds only items which are on sale.

-FUTURE IMPROVEMENTS
+## <a name='improvements'>FUTURE IMPROVEMENTS</a>

 As mentioned above, I styled a favourites button onto the browse all items and single item page, but these are not currently functional.
 I’d like to add in filtering by size, brand, etc.

 I would work to fix the issue of displaying orders on the orders page.
 Aslo, while I was happy to improve my understanding of django and relationships between models in the back end, I would like to look at adding the cart on the front end, possibly using redux.

 Add in a review section to each item, where users can post reviews of different items.

+## <a name='learnings'>KEY LEARNINGS</a>

+This was my first project working with Python and Django, and I learned a lot about relational databases and the ease that Django’s ORM offers.

+Building the entire app solo, I also consolidated my understanding of React, particularly regarding Hooks and passing props and state between components.

+Time management!
+This was a great opportunity to learn what I am capable of when working alone, and how much is achievable.
+My previous full-stack project had been a group project, so working solo was a new challenge - there wasn’t someone there to balance out weaknesses and more time was spent overcoming blockers.
+I was definitely optimistic during planning about how much I could achieve in the time frame.

+However, I’m really happy I chose to work alone.
+Building each and every element of a full-stack app really cemented my learnings from the course and turned weaknesses into strengths.
+In addition, this project marked the end of my Software Engineering Immersive bootcamp, and has been a huge confidence boost for me as I enter a new industry.